kaif-open/kaif/README.md

  * append `?kaif-locale=en` can force change locale in bootRun server, default value is zh_TW

+### LESS process pipeline

+ * we choose dart's less compiler to compile LESS, so our web UI pipeline depends only on `pub serve/build`

+ * LESS source code in kaif-web/src/main/dart/web/less, all sources will compiled as `kaif.css` in production

+ * if you have another plain css, place in kaif-web/src/main/webapp/snapshot/css

+ * dart LESS compiler is 1.7.x version and do not support javascript. it may be buggy now. see https://github.com/AdalbertoLacruz/less_dart

+ * Intellij may prompt you use .less filewatcher, we don't use it, just dismiss.

 ### Deploy web app to vagrant

  * build kaif-web.war then deploy to vagrant